-Following guidaqnce in KCSiE 2023 SASS are setting up a panel to review the filtering and monitoring systems that are in place.
-This will include a governor, members of SLT and IT providers within school.
-This panel shall meet three times a year to check the systems are in place to filter and monitor online activity.
+Following guidance in KCSiE 2023 SASS set up a panel to review the filtering and monitoring systems that are in place.
+This includes a governor, members of SLT and IT providers within school.
+This panel aims to meet two times a year to check the systems are in place to filter and monitor online activity.
 In addition the panel should look to staff to report any concerns regarding over-blocking.